GamesCrafters/GamesmanPuzzles/guides/Contributing.md

 pip install -r requirements.txt
 ```
 ## Contributing a Change
+Refer to [Where to Put My Stuff](wheretoputmystuff.md) for guidance when contributing.

 Whenever you want to make a change to any of the main branches, you must use pull requests.
 Push access to these branches is restricted to only administrators.

 The best way to start a pull request is to create a new branch.